EricCarrGH/BASICProjects/README.md

 ## Star Runner
-A short space shooter/astroid dodger gameo
+A short space shooter/astroid dodger game, written in FastBasic for Atari 8-bit.

 This was an entry for the 2023 BASIC 10 Liner Contest (10 lines of up to 256 characters).
  * Contest page: https://www.homeputerium.de/

+# Notes
+* FastBasic is fast interpreter for the BASIC language on the Atari 8-bit computers and the Atari 5200 console.
+You can downliad it at https://github.com/dmsc/fastbasic